 I have also developed a road traffic practice and I place particular emphasis on exceptional hardship arguments under the totting up provisions and arguments to exclude evidence/ special reasons arguments in relation to drink driving.

-I am also a duty solicitor in central London and south London and a member of the Westminster, Bishopsgate, Tower Bridge, Camberwell Green ,Wimbledon and Croydon Duty Solicitor Schemes.
+I am also a member of the Westminster, Bishopsgate, Tower Bridge, Camberwell Green ,Wimbledon and Croydon Duty Solicitor Schemes.

 Recent Cases (as Counsel)

 - R v S – Kingston Crown Court 2017 – Aggravated Burglary/Section 18 GBH - Counsel in a case where it was alleged that the defendant hit the complainant with a broken bottle before forcing entry to the home residence and holding a family hostage who had barricaded themselves in a bathroom.